-- Various forms of registers have been developed since 2007. - The aim is to record all Vietnam veterans who can be identified. - VA assigned resources to update the register in 2019.
+- The aim is to record all Vietnam veterans who can be identified. - VA assigned resources to update the register in 2019.
 It records all who have served; and, of those, who are VA clients and who are known to be deceased. - VA has committed to regularly updating the register as information becomes available. - It is not set up to be a basis for epidemiological research (although work on the records has been acknowledged as invaluable by authors of published health studies on Vietnam veterans).